motorrin/Arch_Smart_Update/README.md

 </div>

-**Arch_Smart_Update** is an advanced, ultra-safe, and visually stunning bash script for managing system updates on vanilla **Arch Linux** and its derivatives (has better integration with **EndeavourOS** and **CachyOS** packages and tools, **but works great on other Arch-based distributions as well**).
-It acts as an intelligent shield for your package manager: analyzing pending updates, checking official news, automating backups, and utilizing a built-in **Advisor** to protect your machine from Day-1 bugs, broken dependencies, and kernel panics.
+**Arch_Smart_Update** is a bash wrapper designed to safeguard system updates on vanilla **Arch Linux** and its derivatives.
+Instead of updating blindly, it gives you complete control over the upgrade process by presenting **package build dates**, **package descriptions**, official **Arch news** alerts, and stability recommendations from an intelligent **Update Advisor** — enabling you to make an informed decision before delegating the actual transactions directly to **pacman**, an **AUR helper**, or **topgrade**.

+The script also supports distribution-specific utilities on **EndeavourOS** (such as `eos-update`) and **CachyOS** (such as `arch-update`), while remaining fully compatible with any other Arch-based system.

 ⚠️ **IMPORTANT DISCLAIMER:** The update recommendations provided by the Advisor are helpful guidelines, not absolute rules.
 As an Arch Linux user, **you are the system administrator** and hold ultimate responsibility for your machine.
 Always review the update list and use your own judgment before pressing "Y".
-This script is a powerful safety net, but it does not replace common sense.
 The author is not responsible for any broken systems, unbootable kernels, or data loss!

 ---